pprachas/ABC_dataset/ML/README.md

 Input arguments:
  1. Sparse Medium or dense graphs (1, 2, 3, for sparse medium dense respectively)
  2. Number of training datapoints (1, 2, 3, 4 for 5k, 10k, 15k, 20k datapoints repectively)
- 3. Initalization seed (1-10)
+ 3. Initialization seed (1-10)

 For example:

 > python3 train_model.py 3 4 1

-Will train sparse graphs using 20,000 data points with the 10th initalization.
+Will train sparse graphs using 20,000 data points with the 10th initialization.
 The subdataset will depend on the directory of the graphs.

 Note that in the case of initlalization, the code expects the initialization code and state saved(init_models.py) to be run first.